jona04/smallest-enclosing-disks/README.md

 ## _Welzl Algorithm and Hearn Algorithm_

 Two algoritmos to solve the problem Smallest Enclosing Disks (SED):
-- Welzl Algorithm - based on "D. Jack Elzinga, Donald W. Hearn, (1972) The Minimum Covering Sphere Problem.
+- Hearn Algorithm is based on "D. Jack Elzinga, Donald W. Hearn, (1972) The Minimum Covering Sphere Problem.
 Management Science 19(1):96-104".
-- Hearn Algorithm - based in "Smallest enclosing disks (balls and ellipsoids)", in Maurer, H. (ed.), New Results and New Trends in Computer Science, Lecture Notes in Computer Science, vol. 555, Springer-Verlag, pp. 359–370"
+- Welzl Algorithm is based on "Smallest enclosing disks (balls and ellipsoids)", in Maurer, H. (ed.), New Results and New Trends in Computer Science, Lecture Notes in Computer Science, vol. 555, Springer-Verlag, pp. 359–370"

 ## Install
 ```sh